gustavorino/sanity-plugin-draft-review/README.md

 # Sanity draft review plugin
+## Work In Progress.
+Use at your own risk.

 This plugin allows content editors to quickly **view**, **approve** and **reject** documents in draft mode (not published).